 Two that somewhat survived the massacre (story coming up below).
 Ice cream saved the day.
 What better way to add more vanilla into vanilla?
 Vanilla bean ice cream spooned on top of warm vanilla bean souffle – hot and cold, melting, sweet vanilla center manna.

 SO, I wanted to keep my souffles simple, simple as in vanilla and chocolate simple, and how about this..a marble souffle, folding some chocolate souffle in with the vanilla bean souffle so you get the best of both worlds in one ramekin?
 A TWOFFLE!

 I decided to go with an old standby for the vanilla.
 Okay, understatement – Todd English’s vanilla bean souffle needs a much more rousing intro than that.
-A superb and phenomenal standby is more apt.
+A superb, spectacular and phenomenal (there are not enough adjectives to express how good these are!) standby is more apt.
 They always turn out, so much so, that I even had the guts to add an extra egg white to make them rise even higher than they already do.

 I’m such a rebel.

-Since I’m such a souffle goddesssss, of course I went into this challenge with the utmost confidence, and of course, my vanilla bean souffles turned out gorgeous.
+Since I’m such a souffle goddesssss, of course I went into this challenge with the uttermost confidence, and of course, my vanilla bean souffles turned out gorgeous.
 It was almost as if they knew it was a special occasion and stood taller than ever.
 In fact, I would say they rose even higher than the height of the ramekin!
 I was ECSTATIC, like a proud mama.
-Now, I had to be careful carrying the baking sheet with these beauties to my little Lowel Ego Light nook to photograph them.
+Now, I had to be careful carrying the baking sheet with these little hot mama’s to my little suburban Lowel Ego Light nook to photograph them.
 With each baby step, I breathed a sigh of relief until I finally reached my destination.
 My inner psyche was pleading desperately, over and over..